-Commercial sexual exploitation of children (CSEC) is a growing national and statewide issue.
-Counties believe this complex problem warrants immediate attention, including funding for prevention, intervention, and direct services through county child welfare services agencies.
+Counties support efforts to build capacity within local child welfare agencies to serve child victims of commercial sexual exploitation.
+Commercial sexual exploitation of children (CSEC) is an growingemerging national and statewide issue.
+In fact, three of the top ten highest trafficking areas in the nation are located in California: San Francisco, Los Angeles, and the San Diego metropolitan areas.
+Counties believe this growing and complex problem warrants immediate attention in the Golden State, including funding for prevention, intervention, and direct services through county child welfare services-(CWS) agencies.

-- 1) Counties support comprehensive array of prevention, intervention and post-permanency services for children, youth and families.
-Both counties and the State have a stake in achieving desired outcomes and as such, these services should be resourced appropriately. - 2) When, despite the provision of voluntary services, the family or caregiver is unable to minimally ensure or provide a healthy, safe, and nurturing environment, a range of intervention approaches should be available for families.
-When determining the appropriate intervention approach, the best interest of the child should always be the first consideration. - 3) When a child is in danger of physical harm or neglect, either the child or alleged offender may be removed from the home, and formal dependency and criminal court actions may be taken.
-Where appropriate, family preservation, and support services should be available in a comprehensive, culturally appropriate, and timely manner. - 4) Counties support efforts to reform the congregate care or youth group home system under AB 403, the CCR.
+1) Counties support efforts to reform the congregate care - or youth group home - system under AB 403, the Continuum of Care Reform.
 Providing stable family homes for all of our foster and probation youth is anticipated to lead to better outcomes for those youth and our communities.
-However, funding for this massive post-2011 Realignment system change is of paramount importance.
+However, funding for this massive post 2011 Realignment system change is of paramount importance.
 Any reform efforts must also consider issues related to collaboration, capacity, and funding.
-County efforts to recruit, support, and retain foster family homes and provide pathways to mental health support are but some of the challenges under CCR.
-Additionally, reform efforts must take into account the needs of juveniles who are wards of the court.
+County efforts to recruit, support, and retain foster family homes and provide pathways to mental health support are but some of the challenges under AB 403. - Additionally, reform efforts must take into account the needs of juveniles who are wards of the court.